QR Code Menu 101: Make Restaurant Menu QR Codes for Safe Dining in 2021

 As Fiddlin Fish switched to contactless QR Code menus which can be viewed on the consumer’s smartphone, they feel safe and confident walking into the restaurant premises.

-WestEgg Cafe uses QR Code menus for an efficient ordering system
+WestEgg Cafe, Atlanta uses QR Code menus for an efficient ordering system

-In the wake of the pandemic, restaurant big and small are moving to contactless solutions.
+In the wake of the pandemic, restaurants big and small are moving to contactless solutions.
 West Egg Cafe in Atlanta uses Beaconstac to power their QR Code menus.

 The cafe took QR Code menus and added a layer of innovation to it.
 When the customer flips the cube to the green side, a staff member walks up to take orders.